collins-droid/Music-Therapy-Box/README.md

 4. **Run**: `python main.py`
 5. **Use**: Press START button to begin therapy session

-The system creates a **continuous feedback loop** where the music adapts to your changing stress levels in real-time!
+The system creates a **continuous feedback loop** where the music adapts to your changing stress levels in real-time.

 ## Glossary

 ### Technical Terminologies